diyaamina/Karen-Spellman-v.-Portsmouth-Hospitals-University-NHS-Trust-2024-/README.md

 The Trust argued she did not have CES at that time and that surgery wouldn't have changed the outcome.

 ### Legal Context:
+Her hearing dates were on the 23rd till the 30th of October 2023.
+Cara Guthrie represented her (claiment) as instructed by Irwin Mitchell LLP, while Anna Hughes represented Pourtsmouth Hospitals NHS trust (defendant) as instructed by DAC Beachcroft.

 ### Application: